-Our Company was originally organized in 1945 under the name Dixie Supply Company in Florence, Alabama, specializing primarily in the marine and small aircraft business.
+Our Company was organized in 1945 under the name Dixie Supply Company in Florence, Alabama, specializing primarily in the marine and small aircraft business.
 In 1951, the Company started targeting school athletic programs in North Alabama and by the end of the 1950's had developed a profitable team sales business.
-In 1960, we sold the marine portion of our business and have been solely in the sporting goods business since that time.
+Since 1960, we have been solely in the sporting goods business.
 In 1965, we opened Dyess & Hibbett Sporting Goods in Huntsville, Alabama, and hired Mickey Newsome, our current Executive Chairman of the Board.
-The next year, we opened another sporting goods store in Birmingham and by the end of 1980, we had 12 stores in central and northwest Alabama with a distribution center located in Birmingham and our central accounting office in Florence.
-We went public in October 1996 when we had 79 stores and were incorporated under the laws of the State of Delaware as Hibbett Sporting Goods, Inc. We incorporated under the laws of the State of Delaware as Hibbett Sports, Inc. in January 2007 and on February 10, 2007, Hibbett Sports, Inc. became the successor holding company for Hibbett Sporting Goods, Inc., which is now our operating subsidiary.
+The following year, we opened another sporting goods store in Birmingham and by the end of 1980, we had 12 stores in central and northwest Alabama with a distribution center located in Birmingham and our central accounting office in Florence.
+We went public in October 1996 when we had 79 stores and were incorporated under the laws of the State of Delaware as Hibbett Sporting Goods, Inc. We incorporated under the laws of the State of Delaware as Hibbett Sports, Inc. in January 2007, and on February 10, 2007, Hibbett Sports, Inc. became the successor holding company for Hibbett Sporting Goods, Inc., which is now our operating subsidiary.

 Today, we operate sporting goods stores in small to mid-sized markets predominantly in the Southeast, Southwest, Mid-Atlantic and the Midwest.
-As of January 29, 2011, we operated 779 Hibbett Sports stores as well as 16 smaller-format Sports Additions athletic shoe stores and 3 larger-format Sports & Co. superstores in 26 states.
-Our primary retail format and growth vehicle is Hibbett Sports, a 5,000 square foot store located primarily in strip centers which are usually influenced by a Wal-Mart store.
-Approximately 76% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 24% of our Hibbett Sports store base is located in enclosed malls.
+As of January 28, 2012, we operated 832 stores consisting of 812 Hibbett Sports stores as well as 19 smaller-format Sports Additions athletic shoe stores and 1 larger-format Sports & Co. superstore in 26 states.
+Our primary retail format and growth vehicle is Hibbett Sports, a 5,000 square foot store located primarily in strip centers, which are usually influenced by a Wal-Mart store.
+Approximately 77% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 23% of our Hibbett Sports store base is located in enclosed malls.
 We expect to continue our store base growth in strip centers versus enclosed malls.

-Our stores offer a broad assortment of quality athletic equipment, footwear and apparel with a high level of customer service.
-Our merchandise assortment emphasizes team sports complemented by localized apparel and accessories designed to appeal to a wide range of customers within each individual market.
+We offer convenient locations and a broad assortment of quality athletic equipment, footwear and apparel with a high level of customer service.
+Our merchandise assortment emphasizes team sports complemented by localized apparel, footwear and accessories designed to appeal to a wide range of customers within each individual market.